zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

     (location as defined in CMakeLists.txt)

-    This is the Run-Time Environnement file from CMSIS, which is there to allow enabling or disabling drivers prior to building.
+    This is the Run-Time Environment file from CMSIS, which is there to allow enabling or disabling drivers prior to building.
 If your platform is designed as a general use platform, this file should contain all the available CMSIS drivers, and you should provide a recommended configuration.